 Sideboard

-This decklist aims to assemble a density of equipment and stack it across a variety of 1-2 bearers, rather than relying solely on the Commander like Voltron strategies do.
-Because of that gameplan, this deck wins through insurmountable advantage.
-If the table refuses to answer one of your key pieces or your stacks of equipment as a whole, then you will achieve a direct win through combat within two to three turns.
-Or, even if your opponents disrupt your immediate win, you may gained enough momentum and still have the right pieces in your hand to keep up the grind and win later.
+This decklist aims to assemble a density of equipment and stack it across your choice of 1-2 knights, rather than relying solely on the Commander like Voltron strategies do.
+Because of that gameplan, this deck wins through insurmountable advantage and multiple turns of combat, like a much more aggressive version of Commander's "Midrange" decks.
+If the table refuses to remove one of your key pieces or to destroy your equipment, you can turn a stack of equipment into a likely win over 2-3 turns of massive attacks.
+Even if your remaining opponents remove the equipment bearer, you may have gained enough momentum and to keep up the combat grind and win later.

-This list is my hyperfixation out of all my Commander decks, and I've worked on it near constantly over literal years now.
-I’ve improved as a Commander player and in my understanding of the format through re-tooling this deck, so I've done my best to write that knowledge into a primer below, particularly highlighting the rationale behind card choices and how I use them in-game.
+I would call this list my specialest little baby.
+I've worked on it near constantly over literal years now, improving greatly as a Commander player and in my understanding of the format as a whole through the process of re-tooling this deck.
+So, I've done my best to write that knowledge into a primer below, particularly highlighting the rationale behind card choices and how I use them in-game.

 Thanks for stopping by the list, and happy brewing!

 As I said, this deck seeks to stack a large number of equipment on a creature or two and make repeatable, large attacks.
-Commander damage knockouts remain both viable and very common if you choose to go for them, but by not committing to voltron, we gain some resiliency.
-Parsing Gwyn’s functions down to an enabler (cheating equip costs) and a card draw engine forces the table to sometimes choose between removing my actual threat OR disrupting my ability to make them.
-Even if Gwyn leaves, the knight next to her might still carry a stack of gear, ready to threaten 80% of an opponent's life total.
+Commander damage knockouts remain feasible if you want to go for them.
+However, by not committing to Voltron from the start, I've created play patterns that I find more enjoyable by being more fair to the table, AND I feel like we get to abuse one of the hidden strengths of equipment: resiliency.
+If Gwyn’s functions as just an enabler (cheating equip costs) and as a card draw engine, then the table frequently has to choose between removing my actual threat OR disrupting my ability to make them.
+Even if Gwyn leaves, other knights already on the board will still be carrying a stack of equipment, ready to threaten most of an opponent's lifetotal.
 Although, if my opponents choose instead to remove the threat, Gwyn sits around to keep drawing cards to find the next knight to slam down and gear up.

-The deck patiently builds up a board until turns 5-7, which is the range of whenever you usually cast Gwyn based on mana acceleration speeding you up or other factors slowing you down.
+In my personal experience, the deck patiently builds up a board until turns 5-7.
+(Turns 5-7 is usually whenever you cast Gwyn, which varies due to mana acceleration speeding you up or other factors slowing you down.)
 Any attacks you make in the early game are mostly done to trigger any utility cards that you drew, such as Diamond Pick-Axe.
-By turn 5 or 6, you will have some combination of: 1-2 Knights, 1-2 equipment, and maybe a mana rock.
-From there, you can either cast Gwyn to suit up your other knights and start drawing cards, or you can manually equip your gear and use your leftover mana to develop your board for another turn.
+By turn 5 or 6, you will frequently have some combination of: 1-2 Knights, 1-2 equipment, and maybe a mana rock.
+From there, you can either cast Gwyn to suit up those 1-2 knights and start drawing cards from bigger attacks, or you can manually equip your gear and spend your leftover mana to develop your board for another turn.
 Once you've started suiting up, the deck ramps up significantly in damage, so get ready to take some heat from the table in return.
-Over those couple turns, you might even be looking to take someone out, but that depends on how explosively the combination of equipment you drew/tutored for performs.
+Over those couple turns, you might even be looking to take someone out, but that depends on how explosively the combination of equipment you drew/tutored for can perform.

 Strengths and Weaknesses